Boulder Electric Dryer Outlet Installation: Your Safe Installation Guide | Titus Skip to main content

 Choosing the Right Outlet

 When purchasing a new electric dryer, it's important to make sure you have the correct receptacle for electric dryer to avoid any safety hazards or damage to your appliance.
-If you are unsure about the type of outlet for electric dryer you have or need to upgrade your outlet, it's best to consult with a licensed Boulder electrician.
+If you are unsure about the type of outlet for electric dryer you have or need to upgrade your outlet, it's best to consult with a licensed Boulder electrical contractor.
 They can help determine the best course of action and ensure that your outlet and dryer electrical box is properly installed and wired.

 Electric Dryer Outlets Explained